mahdiyarsalavati/EduPulse/README.md

 - Manage teachers, students, courses, assignments, and projects through the terminal.
 - Real-time synchronization between the Flutter app and Java server.
 - Optimized for iOS devices.
+- The Flutter app includes a built-in to-do list with local notifications for tasks and assignments.
+- Users can select and send assignment files directly through the app.

 ## Getting Started